PaulKinlan/paul.kinlan.me/content/2013-02-04-bootstraping-your-own-mobile-device-lab-part-1.markdown

 ---
+date: 2013-02-04
 slug: bootstraping-your-own-mobile-device-lab-part-1
-date: 2013-02-04
+summary: In this blog post, I share a simple shell script to help you create your own mobile web testing lab for Android.
+The script uses adb to connect to attached Android devices, sets up port forwarding for Chrome DevTools, and opens the browser on each device.
+It's a starting point towards my goal of using a Raspberry PI to host adb and all connected devices, simplifying multi-device testing.
+tags:
+- android
+- mobile web testing
+- adb
+- chrome dev tools
+- raspberry pi
+- shell script
+- port forwarding
+- multi-device testing

-title: "Bootstraping your own mobile web testing lab for Android Part 1"
+title: Bootstraping your own mobile web testing lab for Android Part 1

 ---
 What do you do if you want to quickly test your sites on mutliple versions of Android at the same time?